mayerantoine/breast_cancer_classification/README.md

 To consume the model
-1. We copied the rest endpoint
+1. We copy the rest endpoint
 2. Create a sample JSON payload

     ```